-Below is a sample of some recent visits to schools.
+Below are some of the comments we have received and a sample of visits to schools.

 Boreham Primary School